XLSForm/xlsform.github.io/xlsform-standard.md

 |               | geopoint      | store_gps |  Collect the GPS coordinates of this store.|

-### Multiple choice questions
+#### Multiple choice questions

-XLSForm supports both ‘select one’ and ‘select multiple’ questions.
-Writing a multiple choice question requires adding a second worksheet called ‘choices’ to our Excel workbook.
+XLSForm supports both ‘select one’ (select only one answer) and ‘select multiple’ (select multiple answers) questions.
+Writing a multiple choice question requires adding a ‘choices’ worksheet to your Excel workbook.
 Here is an example of a ‘select one’ question:

 | survey        |               |       |      |
 | ------------- | ------------- | ----- | ---- |